 Each spoonful has a rich, caramel flavor, silky smooth texture, and just the right amount of warm spices.

 It’s very easy to make on the stovetop, where the low heat causes the natural sugars of the apples to caramelize and thicken, resulting in a deep brown color and decadent flavor.

-This luscious fruit spread is the perfect way to use up an abundance of apples.
+This luscious fruit spread is the perfect way to use up an abundance of apples, similar.
 You’ll use 4 pounds of apples, which will make 5-6 half pint jars of apple butter.
 The jars make the perfect gift when paired with a loaf of sourdough bread, as well as any of my canning recipes!